 ...man looks at the outward appearance, but the Lord looks at the heart” 1 Samuel 16:7

 These are the words the Lord spoke to Samuel after Samuel arrived at the house of Jesse.
-Samuel was there to anoint the next king of Israel - ask God instructed.
+Samuel was there to anoint the next king of Israel - as God instructed.

-Jesse proceeded to show off seven sons to Samuel, and none of these were God’s anointed.
+Jesse proceeded to show off seven sons to Samuel, those he thought were handsome and deserving, and yet none of these were God’s anointed.
 Jesse obviously thought his youngest son, David, was so out of the running to be God’s anointed - he was the youngest and smaller in stature, and Jesse just let him stay out in the field with the sheep.

 BUT in God’s eyes, He would much prefer a humble young tender of sheep any day over a proud and cocky string of seven sons strutting their stuff, thinking they were so appealing.
 Jesse and Samuel, did not realize just what GOD was looking for in the one who would be HIS anointed king.